component-driven/component-driven-development/src/exercises/2-5-Context/Readme.md

-In this exercise, we’ll TODO
+In this exercise, we’ll simplify the API even further.

 ## 5.1 Using React Context to simplify the API

-We’ve solved consitency and flexibility issues in the previous exercises but there’s still some boilerplate code we need to write every time we want to show a prompt dialog — we need to wire the `useDialogState` Hook and the `Prompt` component:
+We’ve solved consistency and flexibility issues in the previous exercises.
+However, there’s still some boilerplate code we need to write every time we want to show a prompt dialog — we need to wire the `useDialogState` Hook and the `Prompt` component:

 ```jsx static
 import { useDialogState } from './Dialog';